KhaledAbdelgalil/assigment-of-software/README.md

 # assigment-of-software
-This a simple client server webpage that takes inputs from user and makes a simple book-cover
+This a simple client server webpage that takes inputs from user and makes a simple book-cover and it's an assigment related to software enginnering subject.